-If the matter involves a complaint against the Town Clerk, you should inform the Chair of the Council or the Chair of Council Matters Committee, who will determine the most appropriate means of dealing properly with the complaint.
+If the matter involves a complaint against the Town Clerk, you should inform the Leader, who will determine the most appropriate means of dealing properly with the complaint.

-If the matter involves a complaint against a Member, you should inform the Town Clerk.
-Following investigation, a report will be submitted to the Council Matters Committee.
+If the matter involves a complaint against a Cllr, you should inform the Town Clerk.
+Following investigation, a report will be submitted to the Oversight Committee.